 In previous versions of WordPress, the Duotone icon was a dashed circle.
 This icon was in an important place, but I think the design of the icon was too subtle and it was easy to miss.
 You can see the old icon in the screenshot below.

-The screenshot below shows new icon in WordPress 6.1 and above.
+The screenshot below shows new icon which arrived in WordPress 6.1.
 The black and white triangle icon has the Duotone filter option.
 This icon design is more prominent and is being noticed by more users.

 What are Duotone images?